amos689/Calculus/README.md

 # Calculus
 ### My Calculus Notes - Tongji Edition
-### Please DOWNLOAD the PDF if you fial to read them!
+### Please DOWNLOAD the PDF if you fail to read them!